hertzmann/hertzmann.github.io/_posts/2024-05-24-fixations-vision-illusions.md

 Yet, if you search over the image, you won't find any individual lines that are curved or tilted.

-This is callled the [Cafe Wall illusion](https://en.wikipedia.org/wiki/Caf%C3%A9_wall_illusion), and was first described by 19th-Century psychologist.
-It gets its name from the pattern of tiles on the wall of a cafe.
+This is called the [Café Wall illusion](https://en.wikipedia.org/wiki/Caf%C3%A9_wall_illusion), and the first version of it was described by 19th-Century psychologist.
+It now gets its name from the pattern of tiles on the wall of a cafe.

 Here's the same picture, but with lower-contrast tiles, to demonstrate that the lines are actually straight: